ipspace/netlab/docs/groups.md

       http_server: true
 ```

-To make the definition a bit more concise, use the hierarchical names supported by *netsim-tools*:
+To make the definition a bit more concise, use the *netlab* hierarchical attribute names:

 ```
 defaults.device: cumulus